 RZ Resources has a portfolio of 14 tenements, including the flagship Copi Project, with a further four tenements under application, for an exploration area totalling 3,362 km2.
 As demand for high quality mineral sands — specifically rutile, zircon and titanium, and rare earth elements — continues to increase, RZ Resources is well positioned to deliver the Copi Project and generate jobs for the local communities of far south-western NSW.

 RZ Resources was incorporated in 2012 to identify high value mineral sands projects in tier one locations that support proven operations and existing infrastructure.
-In 2015, RZ Resources entered into a joint venture which controlled three tenements in the Murray Basin.
+In 2015, RZ Resources entered into a joint venture which controlled three tenements in the far south western corner of New South Wales.
 In 2017, RZ Resources acquired 100% ownership of the joint venture tenements and a further five tenements in the area.